devnull-cz/c-prog-lang/modules/incomplete-type.md

 This feature of the C language can be used to represent opaque handles, and those can be used to solve the
-#module non-transparent-handles.md problem with non-transparent handles
+#module transparent-handles.md problem with transparent handles
 .